gesistsa/oolong/overview_gh.md

 #### Word set intrusion test

-Word set intrusion test is a variant of word intrusion test (Ying et al., forthcoming), in which multiple word sets generated from top terms of one topic are juxtaposed with one intruder word set generated similarly from another topic.
+Word set intrusion test is a variant of word intrusion test (Ying et al., 2021), in which multiple word sets generated from top terms of one topic are juxtaposed with one intruder word set generated similarly from another topic.
 In Ying et al., this test is called “R4WSI” because 4 word sets are displayed.
 By default, oolong generates also R4WSI.
 However, it is also possible to generate R(N)WSI by setting the parameter `n_correct_ws` to N - 1.

 ``` r
 oolong_test <- wsi(abstracts_keyatm, userid = "Garrett")